-As the Principal CHS I want to welcome you to our beautiful College!
+As the Dean - FHS, I want to welcome you to our beautiful Faculty!

-CHS is a vibrant community of multicultural staff and students from Kenya, Africa and the world.
+FHS is a vibrant community of multicultural staff and students from Kenya, Africa, and the world.
 Each of you has something special to contribute to this college and I want to make sure that you all feel at home on our campuses.
 The First-Year Experience is just one of many things we have in place to make that happen.

-The College of Health Sciences (CHS) is the largest, by some distance, among similar institutions in the country and indeed, the region.
-The college comprises 5 primary teaching (Medicine, Pharmacy, Dental, Nursing and Public Health), 3 predominantly research (UNITID, KAVI, CHIVPRI) and 2 service/training (EAKI & ACCAF) units.
+The Faculty of Health Sciences (FHS) formerly known as the College of Health Sciences (CHS), is the largest, by some distance, among similar institutions in the country and indeed, the region.
+The college comprises 5 primary teaching (Medicine, Pharmacy, Dental, Nursing, and Public Health), 3 predominantly research (UNITID, KAVI, CHIVPRI), and 2 service/training (EAKI & ACCAF) units.
 The training programs at CHS range from certificate courses to doctorate degrees with about 4,000 and 1,500 undergraduate and graduate students respectively.
 To accomplish the teaching tasks the University has deployed 332 teaching staff to the college.
-The college, through the teaching and particularly the research units, undertakes some of the most revolutionary research activities including vaccine development, stem cell biology and a wide range of activities in traditional medicines and dental appliances.
+The college, through the teaching and particularly the research units, undertakes some of the most revolutionary research activities including vaccine development, stem cell biology, and a wide range of activities in traditional medicines and dental appliances.
 The research activities are supported by 287 dedicated staff.

 College of Health Sciences provides different types of accommodation for undergraduate and postgraduate students, on and off campus.

 Each residence has its own history and traditions, but they all try to provide a great experience.
 Safety is of great importance to CHS, so all residences have strict access control, and most are covered by closed-circuit television cameras.